yuxuanliuliuliu/learn-security-analysis/README.md

 ## For You To Do

 Fork this repository.
 Run CodeQL on the source code.
 On analyzing the generated report, you will find NoSQL injection vulnerabilties in your code.
 Fix the vulnerabilties and push to a new branch.
-Submit your forked repo URL and the relevant banch name in the Canvas listing.